Mindfulness: Theory and Practice for Schools

 ‘Mindfulness: Theory and Practice for Schools’ is a two-day workshop distinctively tailored for school teachers.

-In this two-day workshop, you will explore the variety of applications of mindfulness in the school environment and learn how teachers can use mindfulness in the creation and maintenance of supportive, safe and effective learning environments.
+This course looks at the variety of applications of mindfulness in schools and examines how teachers can use mindfulness in the creation and maintenance of supportive, safe and effective learning environments.

 Mindfulness is a transformative and experiential life skill, which develops:

 - Self-regulation of attention

 - The ability to be open, curious and accepting of yourself